artur-deluca/academic-kickstart/content/authors/admin/_index.md

 `arturbackdeluca [at] gmail [dot] com`

 <div style="text-align: justify">
-I am a graduate student in Artificial Intelligence and Robotics at the <a href="https://www.diag.uniroma1.it/en">University of Rome</a>.
-But I am currently pursuing research programs involving the problems of Statistical Learning and optimization within (but not restricted to) Deep Learning.
+I am a master's student in Artificial Intelligence and Robotics at the <a href="https://www.diag.uniroma1.it/en">University of Rome</a>.
+I am currently looking for research programs involving questions of statistical learning and optimization within (but not restricted to) Deep Learning.
 <br><br>

-Please feel free to reach me within any of the digital medium available here.
-I currently live in Rome but I'm originally from Brazil.
+Please feel free to reach me via any of the digital mediums here available.
+I currently live in Rome, but I'm originally from Brazil.
 My favorite activities are listening to unfamiliar genres of music and running, although usually not at the same time :smiley:.
 </div>